 5 Lessons From My Future Libraries Product Forge Experience

-I was a participant in the latest Product Forge hackathon, which was hosted at Codebase, Edinburgh (13th -16th October 2016).
-It was an event filled with talented designers, developers and entrepreneurs spending 3 days (72 hours) working on various projects aimed at providing innovative ideas or products that’d be beneficial to future libraries.
+I was a participant in the latest Product Forge hackathon, hosted at Codebase; Edinburgh (13th -16th October 2016).
+It was an event filled with talented designers, developers and entrepreneurs; spending 3 days (72 hours) working on various projects aimed at providing innovative ideas or products that’d be beneficial to future libraries.

 Prior to the event, I was genuinely sceptical of what I’d gain from attending the event apart from the networking opportunity, after all, I thought libraries— except for those in universities— were on a decline, but I was wrong.

 My team and I interviewed various public library users in Edinburgh and they weren’t shy to show how useful public libraries are to them.